caitlin-naber/caitlin-naber/README.md

 - 👋 Hi, I’m Caitlin.
 - 👀 I’m interested in making things work, and work better for people.
-- 🌱 I’m currently a student at Tech Elevator learning all things Java.
+- 🌱 I’m currently a student at Tech Elevator learning to be a full-stack developer.
 - 📫 How to reach me: caitlin.naber@gmail.com